xuankimtran/docs-1/pages/katalon-analytics/docs/agents.md

 ## Next Steps

-Next, you can [upload your project code](/katalon-analytics/docs/code-repo) to Code Repo and [schedule a test](/katalon-analytics/docs/kt-scheduler).
+Next, you can [upload your project code](/katalon-analytics/docs/code-repo) to Test Projects and [schedule a test](/katalon-analytics/docs/kt-scheduler).